Required Documents for HOF Aadhaar Address Change

 Applying for an Aadhaar address change using the Head of Family method can be done both online and offline, offering flexibility depending on your preference and access to resources.
 The online method is generally quicker and more convenient if you’re comfortable with digital processes.

-For the online application, you’ll need to visit the official MyAadhaar portal.
-This is where you’ll initiate the request.
-You’ll log in with your Aadhaar number and the OTP received on your registered mobile number.
-Once logged in, you’ll find the option for “Head of Family based Address Update.”
-This process requires you to enter your HoF’s Aadhaar number.
+For the online application, you must visit the official MyAadhaar portal.
+This is where you will initiate the request.
+You will log in with your Aadhaar number and the OTP received on your registered mobile number.
+Once logged in, you will find the option for “Head of Family based Address Update.”
+This process requires entry of your HoF’s Aadhaar number.

 Step 1: Log in to the MyAadhaar portal using your Aadhaar number and the OTP sent to your registered mobile.